 Now that it is summer, it’s the perfect time to be outdoors.
 You might be tempted to do all your physical activity outside to take advantage of the warm, sunny weather, but there are a few things to look out for to stay safe when the temperatures and humidity rise.

-It’s generally fine to be active outside in 80 degree weather, but any hotter, try to take these precautions to avoid heat-related illness or injury:
+It’s generally fine to be active outside in 80 degree weather, but any hotter, I suggest trying to take these precautions to avoid heat-related illness or injury:

 - Stay hydrated.
 It’s critical to drink plenty of water when it is hot and humid and you are doing any physical activity.